 So let’s enumerate the rules you should follow while swimming in a lane:

 If you are alone in a lane, you can swim following the middle line.

-- When joining a lane, slowly enter the water and wait on the side during one lap until all swimmers have noticed that you will join the lane.
+When joining a lane, slowly enter the water and wait on the side during one lap until all swimmers have noticed that you will join the lane.

-- Don’t dive into the lane from the starting blocks when you join a lane.
-This can be distracting or even flat out frightening for swimmers that are concentrated swimming their laps and don’t know what is happening.
+Don’t dive into the lane from the starting blocks when you join a lane.
+This can be distracting or even frightening for swimmers who are concentrated on swimming their laps and don’t know what is happening.

 He will then stop at the end of the lane and move to the right corner so that you can pass.
 Do the same if you are the person being passed.

-- Likewise, don’t push off right behind a slower swimmer to directly pass him by.
+Likewise, don’t push off right behind a slower swimmer to directly pass him by.
 Leave him some room before pushing off.

 If you chat with a fellow swimmer, do it on the sides of the lane to not obstruct the lane end for the lap swimmers.
 Do the same if you need to rest.